-|Christopher Roberts (Instructor for Kodály Level I Pedagogy and Song Literature) holds a Ph.D., M.A., and B.A. in Music Education from the University of Washington, and a B.A. in African History from Swarthmore College.
+|Christopher Roberts (Instructor for Level I Pedagogy & Song Literature) holds a Ph.D., M.A., and B.A. in Music Education from the University of Washington, and a B.A. in African History from Swarthmore College.
 He received his Kodály Certificate from Seattle Pacific University, further studied the Kodály approach at the University of Calgary, and has given presentations for music educators throughout the United States and Canada.
-Christopher teaches K-5 music at St. Joseph School in Seattle, and is an Affiliate Assistant Professor at the University of Washington.
+Christopher is a Lecturer and Coordinator of Music Teacher Preparation at the University of Washington.
 In addition, he has taught graduate and undergraduate students at the University of Idaho, Seattle University, and Kent State University.
-He is the Western Division President-Elect for the Organization of American Kodály Educators.|
+He is the immediate Past-President of the Western Division for the Organization of American Kodály Educators.|

 |Kristen VanOllefen (Instructor for Kodály Level II Pedagogy and Song Literature) received a Bachelor of Music from the College of New Jersey and a Masters of Music with Kodály focus from Capital University.
 She completed her four levels of Kodály certification at Westminster Choir College, attended the International Kodály Seminar in 2003 in Hungary, and subsequently earned a diploma from the Kodály Institute in Kecskemét, Hungary.
 Kristen served on the board of Kodály of New Jersey for over 8 years.
 She was awarded a Student Achievement Grant from the NEA Foundation to implement a composition project that was featured on the television show, Classroom Close-Up NJ.
 She taught instrumental pedagogy at the Northwest Texas Kodály Initiative and Pedagogy Levels I and II for the Kodály certification program at Westminster Choir College.
 She has presented various workshops across the country on topics including dulcimer in the Kodály classroom, instrumental pedagogy, musicianship, composition, and multicultural singing games.
 Kristen taught general music, strings, chorus, Orff ensemble, and hand chimes for various New Jersey public schools, grades Pre-K-8.
 In the past five years, she worked at The Equity Project (TEP) Charter School in Washington Heights, NY where she designed and implemented general music curricula for grades 5 and 6, taught instrumental music lessons, choir, Orff Ensemble, Glee Club, and Show choir, and served as the school-wide state assessment coordinator.|